Hostile Takeover

 J’s eyes snapped back to Tessa.
 She opened her mouth, and it hung in a dumb ‘o’ for seconds, but her vocalsynth remained silent.
 “I’m…”

-“Oh, I understand,” Tessa said, and her features fall.
-A sad face that twisted at something inside J.
+“Oh, I understand,” Tessa said, and her features fell.
+A sad face, it twisted at something inside J.

 J asked with eyes pleading.